 Scores are licensed for six months’ free use – you can print as many copies as you want – before the copyright reverts to the composer.
 After that date, copies must be ordered from the composer.

 New Music brings cutting-edge yet approachable scores direct to your desktop.
 We hope that you’ll be inspired to perform them as widely as possible.
 Why not download the latest score now?

-For 2016, we are very happy to join forces with the music department of St Paul’s Cathedral, London, as our New Music partners.
-All the premieres of the four choral works and two organ pieces will be given at the Cathedral at times to be announced.
+For 2017, we are pleased to join forces with Royal Holloway, University of London, as our New Music partners.
+All the premieres of the four choral works and two organ pieces will be given at times and venues to be announced.

 Editor – Choir & Organ